 Fee includes all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
 Participants are responsible for their own transportation to and from the tour’s beginning and end point.

-Free overnight parking will be available for all tour attendees.
+Free overnight parking will be available for all tour attendees in San Jose.

 Continuing education credits are available for attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.